Skip to main content

 • replayability

-Overall, the game boasts high replayability due to its engaging substories, multiple endings, and a variety of mini-games and post-game content.
-Players can enjoy infinite hours of fun through side missions and diverse activities, making it more than just a one-time experience.
+Overall, the game offers high replayability due to its engaging substories, multiple endings, and a variety of mini-games and post-game content.
+Players can enjoy infinite hours of fun through side missions and activities, making it more than just a one-time experience.
+However, some reviews suggest that certain aspects may lack replay value, indicating a mixed experience depending on player preferences.

 • “The substories add a lot of charm and replayability to the game.”